PredixDev/PredixMobileUIKit/README.md

 ====
 The PredixMobileUIKit project uses [Carthage](https://github.com/Carthage/Carthage) package manager to manage it's [dependencies](#dependencies).

-Users should install Carthage, then once you've downloaded the PredixMobileUIKit repository, run the command: `carthage build` to download and build the required project dependancies before opening the project files in Xcode.
+Users should install Carthage, then once you've downloaded the PredixMobileUIKit repository, run the command: `carthage update` to download and build the required project dependancies before opening the project files in Xcode.

 The PredixMobileUIKit repo includes a demonstration project: PredixMobileUIKitDemo.
 This project can show you usage of some of the PredixMobileUIKit provided views.